Fusioneers/DeepCream/docs/documentation.md

 resolution, we implemented a smart algorithm to select images which are less relevant to our program and compress and delete them if necessary.
-The so-called quality determines how confident the algorithms are about an image (i.e. they are very sure that a cloud is of a specific type or looks very similar to a specific object).
+The so-called quality determines how confident the algorithms are about an image (i.e. if they are very sure that a cloud is of a specific type or looks very similar to a specific object).
 Note that only the original images taken by the camera are considered for compression or deletion.
 No output of the scientific or artistic approach is deleted, and no image is compressed or deleted which is